VladHZC/lbry.br/README.md

 |Unk.Pleasures|LbryExclusive|[11](https://open.lbry.com/@unknownpleasures:e?r=FkXuBKiec1TjrEKg6zLLWoD2Gq1pYpgk)|Vlad|Blog
 |Guanumby|No Sync|[30](https://open.lbry.com/@GuanumbyGameNet:8?r=FkXuBKiec1TjrEKg6zLLWoD2Gq1pYpgk)|--------|Gaming

-PS.: The channels marked with (*) were the last youtube syncs I did
+PS: The channels marked with (*) were the last youtube syncs I did
 PS2: Of course there is a lot more, those are related to me in someway so I try to keep track, some of then are more active than other, and a few have serious difficult adapting to LBRY and I try to help as much as I can
+PS3: **@bolovo** is the creator of the week chosen by the creators council

 ----
 ## Brazil [Key] Channels to Reach